cpraveen/cpraveen.github.io/comp/spack.md

 If you want to compile deal.II on your own, then I have a cmake configure script [here](https://raw.githubusercontent.com/cpraveen/cfdlab/master/bin/dealii_spack.sh).

 > Again, remove miniforge and anaconda from your `PATH` before compiling deal.II.

+You may first want to install the [Gmsh SDK](https://gmsh.info) and set its path in `GMSH_DIR` variable.
+This gives access to Gmsh API that allows to read newer versions of Gmsh files.